 These FAQs and answers are designed be a summary guide only.
 It is always better to call us for more detailed information.

 HMRC will always provide you with a booklet explaining your Human Rights during any tax investigation of compliance check.

 Many people do not read this document.
 It is very important that you do so.
-It is very easy to be complacent and assume that the investigator will always treat you fairly and just naturally consider your rights the during the HMRC compliance checks process.
+It is very easy to be complacent and assume that the investigator will always treat you fairly and just naturally consider your rights during the HMRC compliance checks process.
 That is simply not the case; well at least not always.
-Mistakes are made; whether they be well meaning or otherwise.
-HMRC can realistically ask for anything during a check of self assessment tax return; but you should ask yourself some key questions:
+Mistakes are made; whether they be well-meaning or otherwise.
+HMRC can realistically ask for anything during a check of self-assessment tax return, but you should ask yourself some key questions:

 Please always take professional advice from a tax investigation specialist before responding to any HMRC compliance check of information notice.

-We use this term regularly throughout various pages and articles throughout this website.
-Furthermore; it is terminology used by the department themselves as part of the HMRC compliance checks process.
+We use this term regularly throughout our various guides and articles.
+Furthermore; it is the terminology used by the department themselves as part of the HMRC compliance checks process.

-It is key to consider the term and its application in context.
+It is key to consider this term both in its application its context.
 There are two factors to consider:

-- The legal obligation on the individual or business to provide the information or documents being requested.
+The legal obligation being placed on the individual or business to provide the information or documents being requested.

 You must always take advice before responding to any information notice issued as part of the HMRC compliance checks process.
 Mistakes can be costly and compromise your fundamental human rights.

 Our customers agree.
-Please take some time to read our validated reviews on Trust Pilot.
-These are customer reviews you can trust.
+Please take some time to read our independent, validated reviews Google and Trust Pilot.

 Please take some time to read through these additional pages which contain more important information and advice: